 With the support of the EASP Seedcorn Grant with Lisa Fourgassie

-3. Research Practices
+4. Research Practices

 In parallel, I am also interested in the developments of new research practices in psychological science.
-Specifically, I explore the use of simulations at various stages of the research process and advocate for reflection the criteria used for assessing scientific contributions.
+Specifically, I explore the use of simulations at various stages of the research process and advocate for reflection on the criteria used for assessing scientific contributions.